Data Privacy and Security Policies

 New York, NY 10007

-The DOE will provide you with our findings within a reasonable period of time.
-If the DOE needs more than 60 calendar days to complete its investigation, we will provide you with a written explanation for why more time is needed and when you can expect to receive a response.
-Reasons why additional time may be needed include when the response might compromise the security of DOE data or its applications or data systems, or if the response would impede any law enforcement investigation, including ones conducted by the NYC Special Commissioner of Investigation for the New York City School District.
+NYCPS will provide you with our findings within a reasonable period of time.
+If NYCPS needs more than 60 calendar days to complete its investigation, we will provide you with a written explanation for why more time is needed and when you can expect to receive a response.
+Reasons why additional time may be needed include when the response might compromise the security of NYCPS data or its applications or data systems, or if the response would impede any law enforcement investigation, including ones conducted by the NYC Special Commissioner of Investigation for the New York City School District.

 Chief Privacy Officer

-Notice to Users of DOE Web Sites and Applications
+Notice to Users of NYCPS Web Sites and Applications

 This notice informs you, as a user of our systems and applications, about how the NYC Department of Education (the "Department", "we", "us") collects, uses, and protects information about you through your use of this website.
 We also describe other policies that directly affect you, as users of these services.
 Please read this notice carefully before using our websites or applications.
 We may change this notice from time to time, and reserve the right to do so without advance notice.
 By accessing and using our websites and applications, you consent to these uses and any other uses.